You are here

 - You can safely and securely access the Informatics network from outside the School using OpenVPN.

-- Printing on MacOS X explains how to add the School's printers to your Mac.
+- Printing from personal devices explains how to print from your Mac.

 - A network backup service is available.